NoeSchaller/sphinx-tm-template/source/index.rst

     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Titre du travail de maturité
+Développement d'un simulateur web du robot Maqueen
 ============================

 ..  toctree::